 Deep Market and Asset Knowledge.
-Starwood Capital has been a very active investor in the U.S. and European commercial real estate markets for 26 years.
+Starwood Capital has been a very active investor in the U.S. and European commercial real estate markets for 27 years.
 Starwood Capital owns or manages the following investments in the United States and Europe:

-- 97,000 multifamily units and 30,000 single-family homes; - 28 million square feet of office buildings; - 650 hotel properties, ranging from select service hotels to ultra-luxury resorts; and - 31 million square feet of retail properties.
+- 85,000 multifamily units; - 31 million square feet of office buildings; - 700 hotel properties, ranging from select service hotels to ultra-luxury resorts; and - 31 million square feet of retail properties.